fatherdougalmaguire/fatherdougalmaguire.github.io/_posts/2025-03-26-Minima-theme.md

 ---
-title: Minima
+title: Getting started with Minima and GitHub pages
 layout: post
 tags:
+ - Blogging
- - jekyll
+ - Jekyll
- - blog
+ - Blog
- - GitHub Pages
+ - "GitHub Pages"
 ---
 On the face of it,  Minima is a fairly boring theme.